 Control Flow Keywords

-Generally statements in java code executed from top to bottom, in the same order as they appears.
+Generally java statements code executed from top to bottom, in the same order as they appears.
 Control flow statements change or break the flow of execution by implementing decision making, looping and branching of program to execute particular blocks of code based on certain conditions.

 - Decision-making statements : if-then, if-then-else, switch-case